Note: The work discussed in this project is from 2019-21.

 - Saving person work-hours used in designing the same redundant creatives for different products and categories or in different languages

-If every person who visited Flipkart saw the exact same homepage, we would need a minimum of 100*10 = 1000 minutes of design work just for a day – this comes to a minimum of 16 hours.
+If every person who visited Flipkart saw the exact same homepage, we would need a minimum of 100*10 = 1000 minutes of design work on average just for a day – this comes to a minimum of 16 hours.

 Now, imagine if we had to personalise 50% of the content for each of our user groups and 10% of the content for each person individually.
 This would more than quadruple the design effort per day.

 - Creative Generation: For each collection, several creatives will be generated.
 For example, we may generate the same creative in English and 5 other regional languages.
 We may also experiment with different templates, text, and images and check which templates perform the best.
+For example, for a collection of products that includes sportswear on discount, we may display Puma shoes in the creative for one user and Nike shorts for another, depending on what they are most likely to buy.
+We utilised image processing to remove background for our catalog products and defined text templated to arrange everything on different relevant templates to be displayed.

 - Feedback: Finally, the product collection rules, templates, and ranking rules that do well are rewarded.
 This optimises the entire pipeline and the process repeats itself.